jmandel/exnex/README.md

     A: ExNex uses the OpenID Federation 1.0 (OIDF) standard.
 Each participant (Requester, Responder, NW Service) is an OIDF Entity with a unique identifier and publishes a signed "Entity Configuration."
 Trust is established dynamically by validating a "Trust Chain" of these signed statements, linking an entity back to a common, recognized ExNex Trust Anchor.
 This allows a Data Responder, for example, to verify the identity and authorized capabilities of an unfamiliar Data Requester on demand.

 *   **Q: What are "Justifications" and why are they important?**
-    A: Justifications are verifiable evidence presented by a Data Requester along with their `purpose_of_use` and `rationale`.
+    A: Justifications are verifiable attestations presented by a Data Requester along with their `purpose_of_use` and `rationale`.
 They prove the Requester's legitimacy and authorization for the specific request.
 Justifications can be Verifiable Credentials (VCs) issued by trusted NW services (e.g., an Identity VC, a Consent VC) or, in some cases, direct claims made by an OIDF-trusted organizational requester.
 They are essential for ensuring that data access is appropriate and authorized.

 **Economics and Sustainability**